jshumway/warp/README.md

 To Create a World
 -----------------

-To create a world, first subclass `ShiftWorld`.
-Put this subclass to the side for now.
+First, subclass `ShiftWorld` with your own class, named something like *LevelJared* or *JaredLevel1*.
+Put this to the side right now.

-Open the greenfoot project and create a new `EditorWorld`.
-Generally, you want to right click and hit `fillBottom()` to crate a floor for the world.
-Go ahead and place platforms, enemies, and the like into the level.

-When the level is done, right click and choose *Save the World*.
-This will create `prepare()` within `EditorWorld`.
-Copy `prepare()` to your custom class that you subclassed from `ShiftWorld`.
-Then add a call to `prepare()` into the constructor.
-If you select your custom level class and choose `new whateverLevel()`, you should see all of your objects arcoss the screen after you hit **start**.
-You can now test your level.
-To make changes, you need to go back to `EditorWorld` and make the changes there then recopy `prepare()`.

-**IMPORTANT**: Do not commit EditorWorld.java to git.
-Nobody wants your EditorWorld that has all of your level's objects in it.
-We only want the clean version on github.com and the final version in your level class.
-If git is complaining about EditorWorld.java having been changed, ignore it.
-Do not commit it back to git.
+Right click `EditorWorld` and hit `new EditorWorld()`.
+Put a bunch of stuff into this world. **NOTE:** *Where ever you place an object initially is its final location.
+Moving it around will not move it's actual location, because greenfoot hates us.

+Anyway, when you have placed all of your ojbects (don't place the Player), right click and choose *Save the World*.
+This will save all of the objects in the current world into `EditorWorld`, specically into the `prepare` method.
+Copy this method to the subclass of `ShiftWorld` you created earlier.
+Presto, you have a level.

+If you want to edit the placement of any objects, you need to readd the object in question to `EditorWorld`, do *Save the World* again, and re copy everything.
+Yes, this blows.
+We don't have a good way around it yet, but we are thinking of solutions.
+Plan on it being ready for the 60% prototype.

+**IMPORTANT**: Do not commit changes to *EditorWorld.java*.
+When git complains about unstaged changes, just right click the file and choose git stash.
+This will stash the change away so that git ignores what you did to it for the purposes of commiting, pushing, and pulling.